rgorge/minimal-mistakes/_pages/virtualization-101.md

 <blockquote>
 Before we can continue discussion about RAM in VMs, it is required to mention term <b><a href="https://ru.wikipedia.org/wiki/Non-Uniform_Memory_Access" target="_blank">NUMA</a></b> - Non-Uniform Memory Access.
-Modern physical servers architecture uses two or more physical CPU (sockets) and associated RAM.
+Modern physical servers' architecture uses two or more physical CPU (sockets) and associated RAM.
 This combination of CPU and RAM has a name "NUMA node".
 Communication between NUMA nodes happens via special bus - <b>QPI</b> (QuickPath Interconnect).
-There are local NUMA node - when a process running in operating system uses CPU and RAM inside single NUMA node and remote NUMA node - when a process uses CPU and RAM belonging to different NUMA nodes, i.e. for CPU-RAM communication QPI bus is being used.
+There is local NUMA node - when a process running in operating system uses CPU and RAM inside single NUMA node and remote NUMA node - when a process uses CPU and RAM belonging to different NUMA nodes, i.e. for CPU-RAM communication QPI bus is being used.
 </blockquote>

 <img src="https://fs.linkmeup.ru/images/adsm/1/1/numa.png" width="600">

 From VM point of view, RAM is allocated to it at the moment of Guest OS startup, however, in reality Host OS kernel allocates memory to QEMU/KVM process piece by piece as long as Guest OS requests additional RAM (there are exceptions in this process because it is possible to command QEMU/KVM allocates full memory at the moment of VM creation).

 RAM is being allocated not byte by byte but with chunks of specific size - <b>pages</b>.
 Page size is configurable and in theory can be anything, but in practice it is 4KB (default), 2MB and 1GB.
 Last two sizes have name <b>HugePages</b> and often being used for memory-intensive virtual machines.
 A major reason why the one should use Hugepages is <b>Translation Lookaside Buffer</b> (<b><a href="https://en.wikipedia.org/wiki/Translation_lookaside_buffer" target="_blank">TLB</a></b>) - search process that maps page virtual address with physical memory location.
 TLB process has its own limitations and stores information only about recently used pages.
-If there is no information about the page in TLB, than <b>TLB miss</b> occures and Host OS CPU should be involved to find physical memory cell that corresponds to the page.
+If there is no information about the page in TLB, then <b>TLB miss</b> occurs and Host OS CPU should be involved to find physical memory cell that corresponds to the page.

 This process is slow and not efficient, that's why less pages with bigger size are used.

-QEMU/KVM also allows to emulate various NUMA topologies for Guest OS, allocate memory for a VM only from specific NUMA and etc. The most popular best practice is to allocate memoray for VM from local NUMA node.
+QEMU/KVM also allows to emulate various NUMA topologies for Guest OS, allocate memory for a VM only from specific NUMA and etc. The most popular best practice is to allocate memory for VM from local NUMA node.
 The reason behind it - avoid additional load on <b>QPI</b> bus that connects CPU sockets of physical server (this is applicable if your server has 2 amd more sockets).

 <hr>